itumeleng96/ECE_Design/README.md

 This repo contains all Code developed during the project and is established as per the requirements

 Authors:
-IJ Malemela
+IJ Malemela,
-Mpooa Moeketsi
+Mpooa Moeke,tsi,
-Mapulane
+Mapulane Makhaba

 Process for single SONAR Pinger Implementation By Group 8(Demo) Saved in the (Demo) 1D-Sonar Pinger folder